zkhatami88/JOSSSubmission/paper.md

     resiliency API, such as `hpx::async_replay` and `hpx::async_replicate` and its dataflow counterparts `hpx::dataflow_replay` and
     `hpx::dataflow_replicate`.
-These APIs are resilient against memory bit flips and processor inaccuracies.
+These APIs are resilient against memory bit flips and other hardware errors.
-    HPX provides an easy method to port to resilient API by replacing `hpx::async` or `hpx::dataflow` with its resilient API counterpart everywhere in the code without making any other changes.
+    HPX provides an easy method to port codes to the resilient API by replacing `hpx::async` or `hpx::dataflow` with its resilient API counterparts everywhere in the code without making any other changes.
 - **C++ Standards conforming API**
     HPX implements all of the C++17 parallel algorithms [@standard2017programming]